Cost of Living in The Gambia: What to Budget in 2026

 4. Fuel: ~$1.10/L, affecting private vehicle use.

-Public transport fares in The Gambia stay low partly because fuel prices have been kept in check; as of 2023 gasoline averaged about $1.20 per liter and diesel roughly $1.00/L.
+Public transport fares stay low partly because fuel prices have been kept in check.
+Gasoline has recently averaged around $1.05 per liter and diesel roughly $1.00/L.

-You’ll see that fuel price trends reflect global oil movements plus local demand and government policy.
-Subsidies help smooth retail prices, limiting sudden fare spikes and keeping short-trip fares around $0.30–$0.50.
+Fuel prices follow global oil movements, local demand, and government policy.
+Subsidies help smooth retail prices, which limits sudden fare spikes and keeps short-trip fares around $0.30–$0.50.

-Still, availability varies: occasional shortages, especially in rural areas with weak infrastructure, can raise local transport costs temporarily.
+Availability still varies.
+Occasional shortages — especially in rural areas with weaker infrastructure — can push local transport costs up temporarily.

-If you budget for transport, track monthly fuel price trends and the subsidy outlook.
-That lets you anticipate fare adjustments and avoid surprises when diesel-driven services or supply disruptions push operational costs higher.
+If you’re budgeting for transport, track monthly fuel price trends and the subsidy outlook.
+That helps you anticipate fare adjustments before they hit your wallet.

 Healthcare and Medical Expenses

-While Gambia’s healthcare system is structured into primary, secondary, and tertiary tiers, access is constrained by just four hospitals for the whole country.
+Gambia’s healthcare system is divided into primary, secondary, and tertiary tiers, but the whole country has just four hospitals, which limits access significantly.

-So you’ll often pay out-of-pocket for bed space, medicines, and tests that the government doesn’t cover.
-You’ll find healthcare costs lower than in high-income countries, but limited modern facilities mean essential services can still be costly for low-income households.
+Out-of-pocket payments are common for bed space, medicines, and tests the government doesn’t cover.
+Healthcare costs are lower than in high-income countries, but limited modern facilities mean essential services can still strain low-income households.

-WHO support is improving quality, but progress is slow and gaps remain.
+WHO support is improving quality, but progress is gradual and gaps remain.

-1. Expect routine outpatient visits and basic meds to be affordable, yet inpatient stays incur bed fees and test charges.
+1. Routine outpatient visits and basic medications are affordable, but inpatient stays bring bed fees and test charges.

-2. Diagnostic imaging and specialized care are scarce; you may need to travel or pay higher fees for private clinics.
+2. Diagnostic imaging and specialist care are scarce.
+You may need to travel or pay higher fees at private clinics.

-3. Public spending on healthcare is low per capita, so shortages of drugs and equipment are common.
+3. Public healthcare spending per capita is low, so drug and equipment shortages are common.

-4. Budget for emergency transfers or overseas referral if complex treatment is needed; those costs rise sharply.
+4. Budget for emergency transfers or overseas referrals if you might need complex treatment.
+Those costs rise sharply.

 Education and Schooling Costs

-Because school costs in The Gambia vary sharply by level and location, you should plan your budget around specific figures: preschool runs about $51 monthly, primary (elementary) tuition averages $37.50 annually, and rural students needing room and board can see total education expenses near $300 per year.
+School costs vary sharply by level and location.
+Preschool runs about $51 a month.
+Primary tuition averages $37.50 annually.
+Rural students who need room and board can see total annual education costs near $300.

-Secondary costs sit between primary and university, with more variability depending on boarding and supplies.
-At university, expect $621.70 annual tuition for Gambian students versus $3,750 for international students.
+Secondary costs fall between primary and university, with more variability for boarding and supplies.
+University tuition is $621.70 a year for Gambian students and $3,750 for international students.

-You’ll also face extra line items: transport, textbooks, and materials—especially in rural areas where limited resources push families to pay more for basics or travel to better schools.
+Extra costs to plan for: transport, textbooks, and materials.
+In rural areas, limited resources can push families to pay more for basics or travel to better-equipped schools.

-When forecasting household costs, separate recurring fees (monthly preschool, annual tuition) from one-time or seasonal expenses (uniforms, exam fees).
-Use these figures to model scenarios for single children or multiple dependents, and build a contingency for quality-related costs if you move from rural to urban schools.
+When forecasting household costs, separate recurring fees (monthly preschool, annual tuition) from seasonal or one-time expenses (uniforms, exam fees).
+Build a contingency if you’re moving from rural to urban schools, where quality-related costs tend to be higher.

 Average Wages and Buying Power

-Although wages in The Gambia have trended upward in recent years, buying power remains constrained: unskilled workers earn about $49 per month, low-income earners average $78.59, the typical monthly salary is roughly $310.85, and high earners reach about $1,388.07—creating a wide income gap that leaves many households struggling to cover basic costs despite GDP per capita rising from $700 in 2020 to an estimated $805 in 2022.
+Wages have trended upward in recent years, but buying power remains tight.
+Unskilled workers earn about $49 a month, low-income earners average $78.59, the typical monthly salary is roughly $310.85, and high earners reach about $1,388.07.
+That wide income gap leaves many households struggling to cover basic costs, even as GDP per capita has risen from $700 in 2020 to an estimated $987 in 2025, per IMF estimates.

 Wages rose, but buying power stays tight: vast income gaps leave many Gambian households struggling to afford basics.

-You’ll find the gap shapes daily choices and savings capacity.
-Consider these key figures to evaluate buying power:
+The gap shapes daily choices and savings capacity.
+Key figures to consider:

-1. Unskilled: ~$49/month — below subsistence, highlighting low minimum wage impact.
+1. Unskilled: ~$49/month — below subsistence, reflecting a low minimum wage impact.

-If you’re budgeting or contemplating relocation, factor in that local incomes lag living costs; expatriates may feel better off, but most Gambians face constrained purchasing power.
+If you’re budgeting for a move or comparing incomes, keep in mind that local wages lag behind living costs.
+Expatriates may feel relatively comfortable, but most Gambians face constrained purchasing power day to day.

 Frequently Asked Questions